 Disease evaluations will be collected as described using data collected from the study for patients treated with cilta-cel.
-Response assessments will be evaluated by the treating physician in the study per International Myeloma Working Group (IMWG) criteria.
+Response assessments will be evaluated by the treating physician in the study per IMWG criteria.
 Effectiveness will be evaluated based on OS, PFS, DOR and ORR.
 In addition, the effect of cilta-cel on myeloma-related comorbidities (amyloidosis and POEMS syndrome, if present) will be collected and analyzed.
+Data on MRD as per local clinical practice will be collected if available.

-- Overall Survival, reported in the study, will be collected and will be defined as the interval between the date of first cilta-cel infusion and date of death due to any cause. - Progression-free survival will be defined as the interval between the date of first cilta-cel infusion and date of progressive disease according to the judgment of the treating physician, or death, whichever occurs earlier. - Duration of response (DOR) will be calculated among responders (with a partial response [PR] or better response) from the date of initial documentation of a response (PR or better) to the date of first documented evidence of progressive disease.
-Response to cilta-cel will be captured per IMWG criteria for response assessment in patients with multiple myeloma, ie, as PR or better (overall response) according to the judgment of the treating physician.
-Additional response categories will be captured, as available, for example very good partial response (VGPR), CR, and/or stringent complete response (sCR).
+- Overall Survival will be collected and will be defined as the interval between the date of first cilta-cel infusion and date of death due to any cause. - Progression-free survival will be defined as the interval between the date of first cilta-cel infusion and date of progressive disease according to the judgment of the treating physician, or death due to any cause, whichever occurs earlier. - Duration of response (DOR) will be calculated among responders (with a partial response [PR] or better response) from the date of initial documentation of a response (PR or better) following cilta-cel infusion to the date of first documented evidence of progressive disease assessed by the investigator, or date of death, whichever occurs first. - Response to cilta-cel will be captured per IMWG criteria if available, (if not, according to local standard procedure), in patients with multiple myeloma according to the judgment of the treating physician.
+Response categories include: stringent complete response (sCR), complete response (CR), very good partial response (VGPR), partial response (PR), minimal response (MR), stable disease (SD), or disease progression (PD).
+ORR will be defined as the proportion of patients achieving PR or better response after the date of first cilta-cel infusion. - When available, data on MRD assessments as per local clinical practice will be collected and the proportion of MRD negative patients will be evaluated, when a sufficient number of patients and data of adequate quality are available.

-4.4.
+8.4.
 Data Sources